eerotal/LibreSignage/README.rst

   Generate a LibreSignage build configuration file.
 You need to use ``TARGET=[target]`` to select a build target to use.
 You can also optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
 See `9.
-Build targets`_
+Build targets`_ for more info.

-install-deps
-  Install the *composer* and *npm* dependencies needed for building LibreSignage. **You don't need to run this target manually because the configure target runs this one aswell.**

 configure-build
   Generate a LibreSignage build configuration file.
 You need to pass ``TARGET=[target]`` to select a build target to use.
 You can also optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
 See `9.
-Build targets`_ **You don't need to run this target because the configure target runs this one aswell.**
+Build targets`_ for more info. **You don't need to run this target because the configure target runs this one aswell.**

 configure-system
   Generate LibreSignage system configuration files. **You don't need to run this target because the configure target runs this one aswell.**

 install
-  Install the LibreSignage distribution on the machine.
+  Install the LibreSignage distribution on the system.
 Note that the meaning of install depends on the target you are building for.
   Running ``make install`` for the *apache2-debian-docker* target, for example, builds the Docker image (ie. installs LibreSignage into